Ada-C6/big-o/README.md

 end
 ```

-Snippet 5 - Big O: ==> This is O(m*n), m = words.length, n = endings.length.
-We are having n*m combinations of a unique words' element and a unique endings' element.
+Snippet 5 - Big O: ==> This is O(m x n), m = words.length, n = endings.length.
+We are having m x n combinations of a unique words' element and a unique endings' element.

 ```ruby
 words = [chocolate, coconut, rainbow]